Farid Baghlani

-Farid Baghlani (1968 – November 13, 2010), known as The Cyclist Killer, was an Iranian serial killer who killed 15 women and girls, as well as one boy, in the cities of Abadan and Khorramshahr between 2004 and 2008.
+Farid Baghlani (1968 – 13 November 2010), known as The Cyclist Killer, was an Iranian serial killer who killed 15 women and girls, as well as one boy, in the cities of Abadan and Khorramshahr between 2004 and 2008.
 Claiming that he had done it out of a hatred towards women, he was sentenced to death and subsequently executed for his crimes in 2010.

 Early life

-Farid Baghlani was born in 1968 in Abadan.
+Baghlani was born in 1968 in Abadan.
 Little is known about his upbringing, aside from the fact that he was raised by mother and grandfather.
 According to Farid, he believed that his mother was actually his cousin for the first few years of his life, and even after learning the truth, their relationship was strained, as she often harassed him.
 As a result, he grew attached to his grandfather, who was notorious in the area for attacking and beating women on the streets, an attribute which made a great impression on his grandson.

-When he became an adult, Baghlani married and had four children, and found a job as a laborer and gardener working for the rich families in Abadan.
+When he became an adult, Baghlani married and had four children, and found a job as a labourer and gardener working for the rich families in Abadan.
 Over the years, his misogynistic impulses grew, eventually leading to two assault convictions: one in 1995, for which he served a year, and another in 1999, for which he served four.
 While serving his sentence, Baghlani decided that when he was released, he would start killing his victims as payback for throwing him in prison.